GlasgowEmbedded/glasgow/docs/manual/src/hwdesc_revc3.rst

 | 20     | NC    | N/A         | Not connected.                                                                                                                                       |
 +--------+-------+-------------+------------------------------------------------------------------------------------------------------------------------------------------------------+

+Wire colours described here are correct for the 1BitSquared wiring looms and are not innate to Glasgow itself.

 Note that each of the IOs has a GND pin opposite.
 This provides a ground reference plane for return currents, which helps improve signal integrity and reduces crosstalk in higher speed signals.
 Where possible, connect each ground wire to GND on the target device, physically close to the signal connection.

 Each IO is driven by an SN74LVC1T45DCKR bus transceiver, which converts between the port's logic voltage (VIO) and the 3.3V used by the FPGA IO ports.
 Each IO can be independently configured as an input or output.
 Each IO pin can source or sink up to 4mA at 1.8V, 8mA at 2.5V, 24mA at 3.3V, or 32mA at 5V.